Southeast Asian Agriculture

 Crops include traditional squashes (luffa, winter melon, bittermelon, wax gourd, kabocha, and snake gourd), Asian brassica crops (bok choy, yu choy, gai lan, tatsoi, Chinese cabbage, and mustard greens) and other greens (malabar spinach, water spinach, yam leaves, and okra leaves), long beans, daikon, snap, sugar, and snow pea, lemongrass, sugarcane, taro, and many other specialty Asian vegetables and herbs classified by Fresno County as “oriental vegetables” in crop reports.

 In 2007, a UCCE survey found over 1,300 Southeast Asian farmers in Fresno County.
-For more information, see the Southeast Asian Farms in Fresno County compiled by UCCE Fresno County.
+For more information, see the data compiled by UCCE Fresno County in Southeast Asian Farms in Fresno County .